 If your elbow tendonitis does not heal using the R.I.C.E protocol and the pain continues for over three months, it is considered a chronic inflammatory condition.

-To treat and get rid of chronic elbow pain, you can use conventional short-term remedies that temporarily reduce the pain or fix the root cause of the tendonitis (to get relief now and for the long term).
+To treat and get rid of chronic elbow pain, you can use conventional short-term remedies (that provide temporarily relief and reduce the pain) or fix the root cause of the tendonitis (to cure the pain).

 First, let's go over the short-term remedies for elbow tendonitis.